Trump tours CDC, praises work on developing tests for coronavirus

 The president also said a cruise ship will be allowed to dock in San Francisco, although he was inclined against it.

-“Our [infection] numbers are going to go up,” he said, but he added that most of the passengers are Americans who need to be brought home.
+“Our [infection] numbers are going to go up,” he said.
+“I like the numbers being where they are.
+I don’t need to have the numbers double because of one ship.”

+But he added that most of the passengers are Americans who need to be brought home.

 “I’d rather have them stay on [the ship],” he said.
-“But I gave them [state officials] the authority to make the decision.
+“But I gave them [the task force led by Vice President Mike Pence] the authority to make the decision.
 I would rather have the numbers [of infected and dead in the U.S.] stay where they are.”

+Mr. Pence said later that 21 people on the Grand Princess cruise ship tested positive for coronavirus, including 19 crew members and two passengers, and 24 people tested negative.
+He said the ship is being allowed to dock at non-commercial pier, where all aboard will be tested.

 The president also referred to Washington state Gov. Jay Inslee as “a snake,” after he criticized the administration’s response to the virus.
 Most of the deaths so far in the U.S. have occurred in Washington state.

 “We have a lot of problems with the governor,” Mr. Trump said.
+Mr. Pence had met with Mr. Inslee on Thursday, and the president said he told Mr. Pence “not to be complimentary of that governor.”

 Dr. Steve Monroe, associate director, said the CDC is “in position to scale up production” of the test kits.